 In these confused times one thing is certain: we have the privilege of living in an epoch in which a Jewish state exists.
 It is our responsibility to help it flourish economically by increasing our investments, and on the spiritual level by supporting Jewish education.

-The entire SHALOM team wishes you a happy Pessach.
+The entire team at SHALOM wishes you an excellent Pessach festival.

 Editor in Chief – April 2003